miclgael/issues/README.md

-# issues.michaelgale.dev
+# issues

-⚠️ Report a11y concerns or any other issue found on michaelgale.dev
+⚠️ Report a11y concerns or any other issue found on michaelgale.dev (or ohsilence.com / whalebones.net)